Thapamanish/flight-delay-prediction/readme.md

 ## License

-Add your preferred license here (e.g., MIT or Apache 2.0).
+This project is released under the MIT License.
+You are free to use, modify, and distribute the code with proper attribution.

 ## Acknowledgments

-- Kaggle for hosting the dataset
+- Kaggle for providing the dataset
-- NumPy, Pandas, Matplotlib, Seaborn, scikit-learn, and KaggleHub communities
+- The NumPy, Pandas, Matplotlib, Seaborn, scikit-learn, DuckDB, and KaggleHub communities for their open-source tools
-  """

-path_plain = "/mnt/data/README_plain_flight_delay.md"
-with open(path_plain, "w", encoding="utf-8") as f:
-f.write(plain_readme)

-path_plain